rails/rails/guides/source/engines.md

 NOTE: Because of the way that Ruby does constant lookup you may run into a situation where your engine controller is inheriting from the main application controller and not your engine's application controller.
-Ruby will look in the ancestor chain for constants and every class has `Object` as an ancestor, meaning that if the global `ApplicationController` is loaded Ruby will return that and not call `const_missing` and trigger the Rails autoloading mechanism.
+Ruby is able to resolve the `ApplicationController` constant, and therefore the autoloading mechanism is not triggered.
+See the section [When Constants Aren't Missed](autoloading_and_reloading_constants.html#when-constants-aren-t-missed) of the [Autoloading and Reloading Constants](autoloading_and_reloading_constants.html) guide for further details.
 The best way to prevent this from happening is to use `require_dependency` to ensure that the engine's application controller is loaded.
 For example: